seantcaron/tools/README.md

 Find all drives that should be members of a given MD RAID array.

+#### mdfindunused.sh

+Find all drives that are not a member of any MD RAID array.

 #### mongobackup.sh

 Simple MongoDB backup script with rotation to be used as a cron job.